Francis Meisenbach

 Yacht Designer

-From Optis, he moved on to 420s racing for the Harraseeket Yacht Club in Freeport, Maine, where the summer racing team was pretty competitive.
-When the time came to choose a college, Francis was looking for a solid engineering school, but he also wanted to find a reputable sailing program.
-He landed at University of Vermont where the sailing team is based on Lake Champlain in the shadow of the Adirondack Mountains.
-Francis speaks very fondly of his days racing for UVM, “It was the coolest place to race sailboats.
-For months in the fall and spring, you’d get 25 knots of wind steady.
+Francis started racing in grade school at the Harraseeket Yacht Club in Freeport, Maine, primarily sailing 420s in a competitive summer fleet.
+When the time came to choose a college, Francis searched for a reputable engineering school that also had a top-tier sailing program.
+He landed at the University of Vermont, where the sailing team is based on Lake Champlain in the shadow of the Adirondack Mountains.
+Francis speaks very fondly of his days racing for UVM, “For months in the fall and spring, you’d get 25 knots of wind, steady.
 I’d go to my engineering classes in the morning, then head to sailing practice and sail for three to four hours, then go home and study.
-Everyday, I’d ask myself, ‘How am I doing this?’.”
+Every day, I’d ask myself, ‘How am I doing this?’.”

 Email Francis at fmeisenbach@brooklinboatyard.com